 5. Austin

-Austin is rapidly becoming one of the United States’ most important technology hubs.
-Some also compare the city to Portland, given its unique local culture.
-For international students, Austin is certainly an exciting city to live in.
+Austin is one of the United States’ important technology hubs.
+Some also compare the city to Portland because of its distinctive local culture.
+For international students, Austin can be an exciting city to live in.

-Overall, while there are many fantastic universities in the United States to study at, the costs associated with studying and living at these universities can be a large barrier for many international students.
-When planning your studies in the US, aside from looking for universities, it is also imperative to be aware of the study and living costs where the school is located, whether one can afford it or not.
+Overall, while there are many fantastic universities in the United States to study at, the costs associated with studying and living at these universities can be a major barrier for many international students.
+When planning your studies in the US, aside from looking for universities, it is also important to understand the study and living costs where the school is located and whether you can afford them.

-We hope this article gives you some insight into the challenges and opportunities that come with studying in the USA.
-To know more information on studying abroad, check out the Available Programs for International Students.
+We hope this article gives you insight into the challenges and opportunities that come with studying in the USA.
+To learn more about studying abroad, check out the Available Programs for International Students.

 About the Author: Hyun Lee